Headaches - types, and when its a real pain in the neck.

 There a many different types of headaches, with varying characteristics and causes.
 Most broadly, headaches can be divided into:

-Migraines are another common type of Primary headache, but despite their frequency are surprisingly poorly understood scientifically - with a multitude of tissues, and mechanisms having being implicated (Camara. et al 2016, Borsook. et al, 2015, Rist. et al, 2015).
-These headaches have a particular characteristics: they are usually felt only on one side of the head or face; are worse with exertion; are often associated with certain ‘triggers’; and are often accompanied by ‘aura’ - visual, auditory, or other sensory phenomena.
+Migraines are another common type of Primary headache.
+Unfortunatly, despite their frequency migraines are surprisingly poorly understood scientifically - with a multitude of tissues, and mechanisms having being implicated (Camara. et al 2016, Borsook. et al, 2015, Rist. et al, 2015).
+These headaches have a particular characteristics: they are usually felt only on one side of the head or face; are worse with exertion; are often associated with certain ‘triggers’ such as foods or emotional experiences; and are often accompanied by ‘aura’ - visual, auditory, or other sensory phenomena.

 These headaches are most commonly treated with medication with variable success.
 Some people find that taking time to fully understand the triggers of these headaches - foods, sleep patterns, emotions - they can reduce the frequency of attacks.
 There is also some research to support treatment of the neck in the management of Migraines (Chabli. et al, 2011).
 The poorly understood causes, diverse presentation, and common misconceptions around Migraines (Hoffman.
 Recober, 2014) can make them a difficult condition to manage - but thorough exploration of all angles can often help people reduce the frequency of severity of these headaches.